liviutudor/boostrz-wordpress/README.txt

 If you want to install the plugin from the WordPress official repository follow these steps.

 1. In your WordPress dashboard, go to **Plugins > Add New**.
-2. Search for _"Boostrz.io Tag Deployment"_ in the search bar.
+2. Search for _"Boostrz.io Tag Manager"_ in the search bar.
 3. Click **Install Now** and then **Activate**.
 4. Configure the Plugin:
 - Once activated, go to **Settings > Boostrz**.